5 Expenses When Starting a Lab

 Laboratory equipment must be properly maintained throughout its operational lifespan.
 Many laboratories choose to outsource this responsibility to third parties that specialise in maintaining and repairing laboratory assets.
 Having a maintenance contract in place often pays for itself in the form of increased uptime, heightened accuracy and a longer equipment lifespan.

 Behind-the-scenes costs such as insurance should never be overlooked when setting up a lab.
 A good insurance policy should not only cover staff but include compensation for equipment and supplies.

-Thanks to government grants and private funding, setting up a research lab doesn’t have to blow the bank.
+Thanks to government grants, private funding and generous start-up packages, setting up a research lab doesn’t have to blow the bank.
 Find out more about some of the newest labs funded by grants in our complete guide, ‘How to Start a Research Lab - All Bases Covered’.
 Or check out the article 'Why UK participation in Horizon Europe matters to you' to find out about EU funding post-Brexit.

 View all digital editions

 Feb 01 2023 Tokyo, Japan